dbobak/citation-styles/README.md

 # citation-styles
 Bibliographic citation styles

-Collection of citation styles created by me.
+Collection of citation styles created or modified by me.